-With so many initiatives for tokenization standardization under way, the Secure Remote Payments Council, which represents unaffiliated debit networks, released a statement the week of July 24, 2014 asking payment industry stakeholders for a collaborative approach in the creation of open tokenization standards.^{}
+With so many initiatives for tokenization standardization under way, the Secure Remote Payments Council, which represents unaffiliated debit networks, released a statement the week of July 24, 2014 asking payment industry stakeholders for a collaborative approach in the creation of open tokenization standards.

-The National Retail Federation, Food Marketing Institute, Merchant Advisory Group, National Association of Convenience Stores, National Grocers Association, National Restaurant Association and Retail Industry Leaders Association released a similar announcement on July 28, 2014.35 These parties called for open standards and requested that work be migrated away from EMVCo to a true standards organization such as ISO or ANSI.
+The National Retail Federation, Food Marketing Institute, Merchant Advisory Group, National Association of Convenience Stores, National Grocers Association, National Restaurant Association and Retail Industry Leaders Association released a similar announcement on July 28, 2014.
+These parties called for open standards and requested that work be migrated away from EMVCo to a true standards organization such as ISO or ANSI.
 Doing so would enable all industry stakeholders to compete equally and support tokenization for all uses, networks and brands in a manner agreed upon by all.
-Unsurprisingly, the card companies and EMVCo did not migrate this work to a more inclusive and transparent organization, presumably because their focus was to promote their cards as the dominant payment mechanisms, not to promote competition or more secure payments.